Audace/audace.github.io/_posts/2019-10-04-discrete-apps.md

 1. **They must provide a lot of value.**

     This isn't a controversial statement.
 The typical Silicon Valley sound bites say that any startup must provide a 10x improvement over the current status (whether that's price, quality, quantity, feature set, etc).
-However, the level of value required for a discrete app to not value is even more important to consider.
+However, the level of value required for a discrete app to not be dead is even more important to consider.

     It is important because of the frequency of use.
 A discrete app is not often in a user's daily routine.
 Such an app is not often in a user's working memory.
 It occupies a small space in its users' heads, if at all.
 In order to be called upon by whatever trigger - the need to find a place to eat, the need to get to a spot across town - the app must cement its value in relation to a certain action or need.